-There is no cure for celiac disease, however, following a strict gluten-free diet can help minimize symptoms and help the intestine heals.
+There is no cure for celiac disease.
+However, following a strict gluten-free diet can help minimize symptoms and help the intestine heals.

-Dandruff is not a contagious, or an infectious disease but is one of the diseases that cause hair loss.
-Not so directly though.
+Dandruff is not a contagious or an infectious disease but is one of the diseases that cause hair loss.
+Not so directly, though.

 What does that mean?
-That the one who has it, is likely to develop a condition called alopecia areata, in which the white blood cells attack the hair follicles, instead of protecting them, as it is supposed to be.
+The one who has it is likely to develop a condition called alopecia areata, in which the white blood cells attack the hair follicles instead of protecting them as it is supposed to be.

-Lupus is another of the diseases that cause hair loss.
+Lupus is another disease that causes hair loss.
 Although Lupus itself is not contagious, it can cause damage to the organs of the body and pain and complications in the skin.

-2. Discoid Lupus Erythematosus-This type of Lupus causes a chronic irritation in the form of discs, especially in the scalp.
+2. Discoid Lupus Erythematosus-This type of Lupus causes a chronic irritation in the form of discs, especially on the scalp.
 Hence its name Discoid Lupus.
-In that disc, after the irritation, some scars are formed, where the hair does not grow back.
+When irritation occurs, scars form like discs.
+Once hair is lost, it does not grow back.

 3. Subacute Cutaneous Erythematosus-This type of Lupus forms sores and inflammation in the skin, when the one that has it is exposed to the sun.

-It's like when you put a branding iron on the cows, to identify them.
+It's like when you put a branding iron on the cows to identify them.
 Where it is marked, hair doesn't grow back, and therefore hair loss becomes permanent.